ethereum/devp2p/rlpx.md

 * packets are signed
 * node ids are public keys
 * DHT-related features are excluded.
 FIND_VALUE and STORE packets are not implemented.
-* xor distance metric is based on sha3(nodeid) instead of the nodeid
+* xor distance metric is based on sha3(nodeid)

 The parameters chosen for kademlia are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
 The eviction check interval is 75 milliseconds, request timeouts are 300ms, and the idle bucket-refresh interval is 3600 seconds.

 Except for the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.

 Packets are signed.
 Verification is performed by recovering the public key from the signature and checking that it matches an expected value.
-Packet properties are serialized in the order in which they're defined.
+Packet properties are serialized as RLP in the order in which they're defined.

 RLPx provides a list of 'potential' nodes, based on distance metrics, and can maintain connections for well-formedness based on an ideal peer count (default is 5).
 This strategy is implemented by connecting to 1 random node for every 'close' node which is connected.